nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

   **Function Parameter Definitions:**
   - `species_table` - a species count matrix with samples and species as columns and rows, respectively.

-  **Returns:** a species relative abundance matrix with samples and species as rows and column, respectively.
+  **Returns:** a species relative abundance matrix, `abund_table`, with samples and species as rows and columns, respectively.

 </details>